Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Introduction

-Our findings reveal significant variations and inconsistencies in LLM behaviors, both across different models and compared to humans.
-Assigning a human-like identity alone does not result in consistent human-like behavior.
-Despite being trained on vast amounts of human-generated data, these AI agents are unable to capture the internal processes of human decision-making.
-Their alignment with human behaviors depends on factors such as model architecture and prompt formulations, but with no clear pattern in these variations.
-We urgently need a deeper understanding of LLM behavior and more robust methods to evaluate their performance in socially complex scenarios.
+Our findings reveal substantial variability and inconsistency in LLM behaviors, both among different models and when compared to human behaviors.
+Merely assigning human-like personas to these models does not reliably produce human-like decision-making.
+Despite extensive training on human-generated textual data, these AI agents fail to accurately replicate the nuanced internal psychological processes underlying human prosocial decisions in dictator games.
+Their alignment with human behaviors significantly depends on model-specific factors such as architecture and prompt formulation, without clear, predictable patterns.